AnyChart/docs.anychart.com/Axes_and_Grids/Crosshair.md

 **Note** You can also hide a line of the crosshair – see the [Appearance](#appearance) section.

-This sample shows how to enable / disable the crosshair:
+In this sample the crosshair is enabled, and there are also buttons to disable and enable it:

 {sample}STOCK\_Crosshair\_01{sample}